HFU-GMB-STEM/STEM3-course/docs/theory/interaction.md

 ## Processing
 Input and output are the physical parts of physical computing.
 The third part is the programming part:

-* computer reads input.
+* Computer reads input.
-* makes decisions based on the changes it reads.
+* Makes decisions based on the changes it reads.
-* activate ouputs or send messages to other computers.
+* Activate outputs or send messages to other computers.